offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 It could just as well be interpreted as having no correlation (-1.0) because a mirror of a straight line (across the x-axis, as discussed above) is just the same straight line?

 I don't know what the correct thing to do here is.
 My instinct is to mark it as maximum correlation (1.0) but I'm almost certain that that'd be wrong.
-The Internet isn't providing many answers -- they all say its either undefined or context dependent.
+The Internet isn't providing many answers -- they all say it's either undefined or context dependent.
 ````

 ### K-Centers Clustering